danrpts/webmail_DMZ/webmail/README.md

 # Welcome Mail
-Welcome Mail is a webmail application focused on bringing a simplified user experience back to email.
+A webmail application focused on delivering a simplified user experience to email.

 ![inbox](screenshots/frame-welcomemail-inbox.png)